 The diagnosis can be challenging and is made clinically after excluding other similar skin disorders.

 There is no established standard treatment for PG.
 Basic approaches such as wound dressings, creams, and pain relief are used.
 Many off-label medications are deployed which include corticosteroids, tacrolimus, cyclosporine and biological drugs like anakinra and anti-tumor necrosis factor (TNF)-α drugs.

 C5a is a key factor for neutrophil tissue infiltration and neutrophil activation which are believed to play a key amplifying role in PG.
-Thus, C5a inhibition may be able to prevent neutrophil infiltration and activation in PG patients.
-Given the detected impressive activity of C5a inhibition by IFX-1 in another neutrophil-driven skin disorder, Hidradenitis Suppurativa, InflaRx is currently conducting a Phase II clinical study to investigate a potential benefit of IFX-1 for patients suffering from PG.
-This study is currently recruiting patients.
+Therefore, C5a inhibition may be able to prevent neutrophil infiltration and activation in PG patients.

 To learn more about our ongoing phase 3 trial for treating ulcerative pyoderma gangrenosum, please visit clinicaltrials.gov